ropensci/taxonomy/taxonomy.md

 There are a few packages that deal specifically with handling species lists:

-- <pkg>defrostR</pkg> - amphibian taxonomy
-- [splister](https://github.com/ropenscilabs/splister) - match species list against a reference list.
+- [splister](https://github.com/sckott/splister) - match species list against a reference list.
 Still in development

 NCBI data